Tattoo Redness: Why Is My New Tattoo Red & Inflamed?

 Even if your tattoo is past the initial healing stages, it can still experience redness (sometimes even years later).
 Normally, though, this redness isn’t caused by anything serious.

 One of the reasons why old tattoos can go red is because of heat rash.
 Tattooed skin is generally always more sensitive to sunlight when compared to un-inked skin, even after many years.

 This is due to the previous trauma the tattoo will have gone through, although redness caused by heat rash should go away after a short while, and will very rarely cause problems with the long-term appearance of a tattoo.

 Another reason why redness can occur in an older tattoo is that allergies to tattoo ink can take years to show up after the ink was initially inserted into the skin.

 This means that redness and spots/rashes can show up over the tattooed area at any point if you happen to suffer from any sort of allergy to the ink.

-This, however, is not usually a serious problem, and doctors can normally provide ointment or medication to relieve the redness and treat the reaction.
+This, however, is not always a serious problem, and doctors can normally provide ointment or medication to relieve the redness and treat the reaction.